S$^3$NN: Time Step Reduction of Spiking Surrogate Gradients for Training Energy Efficient Single-Step Spiking Neural Networks: Related Work

 \subsection{Spiking Neural Networks}

 Since inactive neurons do not contribute to subsequent operations, we can reduce the computational cost and power consumption by only using activated ones.
 SNNs realize them by setting the inputs/outputs of each layer to $\{0, 1\}$.
 However, SNNs are more difficult to train than ANNs and BNNs because they have time-series states in addition to a non-differentiable spike function.
-Among several training approaches, some methods assign a symmetric surrogate gradient to all spike times~\citep{zenke2018superspike,shrestha2018slayer,neftci2019surrogate} (${\it e.g.}$, see Fig.~\ref{fig:surrogate-gradients-slayer}).
+Among several training approaches, some methods assign a symmetric surrogate gradient to all \Erase{spike times}time steps~\citep{zenke2018superspike,shrestha2018slayer,neftci2019surrogate} (${\it e.g.}$, see Figs.~\ref{fig:surrogate-gradients-eenc} and \ref{fig:surrogate-gradients-slayer}).
 These methods reduce the accuracy since it is too simple and does not consider the spike timing.
 To solve this problem, \citet{zhang2020temporal} proposed assigning an imbalanced surrogate gradient based on the spike timing.
 They improved the inference accuracy and significantly reduced the number of required time steps using this method.
-Since this method can achieve fewer time steps, we assume that the multi-time step surrogate gradient is suitable for limiting time step $\to 1$.
-The derived surrogate gradient is shown in Fig.~\ref{fig:surrogate-gradients-s2nn}.
+Since this method can achieve fewer time steps, we assume that the \Erase{multi-time step}surrogate gradient depending on the spike timing is suitable also for limiting time step $\to 1$.
+The derived surrogate gradient is shown in Fig.~\ref{fig:surrogate-gradients-s3nn}.

 In addition to the surrogate gradients, there is another approach for training SNNs.
-This approach reuses the trained ANN's parameters while converting the activation function for the spike function~\citep{ding2021optimal,diehl2015fast,neil2016learning,pmlr-v139-li21d}.
+This approach reuses the trained ANN's parameters while converting the activation function for the spike function~\citep{diehl2015fast,neil2016learning,han2020rmp,ding2021optimal,pmlr-v139-li21d,kim2022privatesnn}.
 However, since the accuracy of this method tends to be proportional to the number of time steps, it is not easy to obtain high accuracy when the number of time steps is small (especially when the time step $=1$).
-Meanwhile, \citet{chowdhury2021one} proposed realizing the single-time step SNN by iteratively reducing the number of time steps after the conversion.
-Using this method, the trained model becomes the same as our trained one.
-However, our approach does not require the trained ANN and iterative time step reduction.
-Thus, we can avoid their iteration and the deterioration of accuracy caused by the conversion.
+Meanwhile, \citet{chowdhury2021one} and \citet{severa2018whetstone} proposed realizing the single-time step SNNs by iteratively reducing the number of time steps after the conversion and by gradually changing the activation function to a more sharpened function, respectively.
+Using \Erase{this method}these methods, the trained model becomes the same as our trained one.
+However, our approach does not require the trained ANN and iterative time step reduction. \Erase{Thus, we can avoid their iteration and the deterioration of accuracy caused by the conversion.}